 Shopping makes the world go around

-To top it all off, our collective shopping addiction (commonly referred to as household consumption or household spending) has become the engine of the world economy โ making up around 60% of GDP across the OECD (or 51% in Australia, 56% in New Zealand, 59% in Canada and 67% in the US in June 2020):
+If that wasn’t enough, our collective shopping addiction (commonly referred to as household consumption or household spending) has become the engine of the world economy – making up around 60% of GDP across the OECD (or 49% in Australia, 58% in New Zealand, 60% in the UK, 53% in Canada and 68% in the US):

 - When our GDP grows, we do the right thing: consume more.